nelisa-dludla/alx-low_level_programming/0x00-hello_world/README.md

    - Warnings are allowed
    - our program should return 0
    - You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option

+**These programs and scripts are part of the Advanced Tasks:**

+8. 100-intel - a script that generates the assembly code (Intel syntax) of a C code and save it in an output file

+   - The C file name will be saved in the variable $CFILE
+   - The output file should be named the same as the C file, but with the extension .s instead of .c

+9. 101-quote.c - a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error

+   - not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts
+   - program should return 1
+   - program should compile without any warnings when using the -Wall gcc option